JaskRendix/telemetryd/README.md

 **PrometheusTextExporter**
 Provides a `/metrics` HTTP endpoint on port 9100 in Prometheus text format, exposing raw counter values, per‑second rates, and timestamps for scraping.

+---

+### HTTP health endpoint
+Telemetryd includes a small HTTP listener that exposes two routes:

+- `/health` — returns `200 OK`
+- `/ready` — returns `200 OK` after the first successful poll, otherwise `503 Service Unavailable`

+The listener runs on port `8081` and uses a minimal TCP server.
+It provides basic liveness and readiness signals for process supervisors and orchestration systems.